TP-Link VIGI Cameras Ultimate Guide Part 1 - NVR IPCAMERA SECURITY

 1. The username/password is the camera account that you created via the VIGI app.

 2. The IP address is the camera’s IP address assigned by your host router.
-You can find it on your host router’s DHCP list or in the VIGI app (Go to Camera Settings and navigate to the camera details page).
+You can find it on your host router’s DHCP list or in the VIGI app (Go to and navigate to the camera details page).

 3. If you want to view the live stream of the VIGI camera with a third-party app remotely, you will need to open port 554 for the camera on your host router first.